 Tips for making your pregnancy better:

-While it is very important that your partner has her bag packed for the trip to the hospital, there are also things that you can pack to prepare for the delivery of your baby.
+While it is essential that your partner has her bag packed for the trip to the hospital, there are also items you can pack to prepare for the delivery of your baby.

 Here are a few suggestions: